 Then there's Mr./Principal Simpson.
 As a teacher, fans of the show often poked fun for his treatment of his students.
 He wasn't "too strict", or "too kind"... well he was, but at random and completely unexpected times.
 He thought Principal Raditch was being too strict when he gave Hazel, Toby, and Jimmy Saturday detention, even though Toby and Jimmy hacked into the school computer system to change Jimmy's grades.
 A few seasons later, he's so strict that he continuously punishes Darcy for things she has no control over.
 Now imagine that as a principal.
 Once he is promoted, he starts off letting his students get away with everything, but when things reach a boiling point, he becomes far more strict.
 Eventually, he cools down, but becomes both too liberal and too strict just like before.
 He doesn't punish Eli for taking drugs and streaking through the Degrassi hallways, and doesn't do a thing when Zoe cyber bullies Maya (even though this is ground for expulsion), however, he punishes MAYA when she writes a mean song about Zoe.
 He lets Winston get away with protesting the school dance in an attempt to harass Drew, however, he punishes Imogen for forgetting to wear a bra to school.
 This goes without mentioning his apparent sexist treatment of the students.
 He forces the female students who acted "inappropriately" at the school's Vegas dance to attend a self-esteem workshop, whilst failing to hold the males students to the same standard.
 This comes as extremely odd considering the fact that his own step-daughter is one of the biggest feminists this show has ever had.
 And for this treatment, he has somehow become the only character to appear in every season of the Degrassi franchise.

 Clare Edwards.
 She is beloved by the writers and has an unsettling amount of Canon Sue tendencies.
 Her ridiculous amount of screentime certainly hasn't endeared her to her detractors.
+Which makes sense since she's essentially Emma 2.0 with Maya quickly picking up the mantle as Emma 3.0.

 Stacey Slater from EastEnders.
 Seriously, she is Walford's answer to Lana Lang.
 She even got her own Psycho Lesbianstalker for a while who was actually much hotter than Stacey but the plotline ended undramatically.
 First introduced as an expy for Kat Slater, Stacey quickly became the creator's favourite character.
 Despite being a shrill, perpetually WangstyJerkass who didn't know how to smile and just SHOUTED ALL THE TIME, everyone in Walford adored her and usually ended up sleeping with her.
 She was such a spoilt brat that she turned up to her boyfriend's work party which was crucial to his career and because she was annoyed over not being invited, got completely drunk and made a complete fool of herself before being forced to leave.
 Outside, Bradley laid a savage "Reason You Suck" Speech on her.
 In revenge, Stacey then seduced Bradley's dad.
 Even after their affair was exposed on Christmas Day and everyone's lives were ruined, Bradley still got back together with her and after she killed Archie Mitchell for raping her (okay, that she can be applauded for), Bradley took the rap and a nose dive off the Queen Vic to his death.
 When Stacey nearly did the same thing, you could practically hear the audience chanting "Do it you bitch!"
 But she didn't.
-Even after everything she'd done, the writer's still loved her too much to either kill her off or send her to prison which in Walford, left only one way of leaving open to her: going to Spain.
-And there she remains but the writer's still sent her off with the touching jingle that they only play at the end of a really sad or moving episode.
+Even after everything she'd done, the writers still loved her too much to either kill her off or send her to prison which in Walford, left only one way of leaving open to her: going to Spain.
+And there she remains but the writers still sent her off with the touching jingle that they only play at the end of a really sad or moving episode.

 Zane.
 The writers have labored diligently to make this character likable, yet audience dislike continues, probably largely because Zane replaced fan favorite Taggart as Deputy Jo Lupo's romantic foil.
 Despite this pairing (or perhaps because of it) being the focal point of viewer discontent, the writers placed even more emphasis on Zane's relationship with Lupo in Season 4, rather than pursuing the slightly more successful tactic used in some Season 3 episodes of developing Zane's interactions with other characters, thus elevating Zane from a Scrappy to a Creator's Pet.
 Lupo and Zane relationship is becoming increasingly prominent and with the addition that Zoe is falling for him, it seems the writers are trying far too hard to make him likeable.
 After the Matrix arc at the beginning, he's been acting like a spoiled brat because a virtual version of his girlfriend was with a virtual version of Carter.
 This is apparently enough reason to treat both the two like crap.
 The other characters treat this as appropriate.